rmmbear/Android-QA-Helper/README.md

 # Usage:
 From the root of the project:```python -m helper <option>```.
 You can use ```--help``` to see the list of available options.
-If you're using the frozen code package on windows, you must call the 'helper.exe' from command line, since helper is a command-line only utility (for now).
+If you're using the frozen code package on windows, you must call the 'helper.exe' from command line, since helper is a command-line only utility.

 # GUI:
-The current GUI prototype can be accessed with ```helper --gui``` It currently has the following functionality:
+The current GUI prototype can be accessed with ```helper gui``` It currently has the following functionality:
 - Automatic device detection
 - Recording (press button in a device tab to start recording, press it again to stop)
 - Installing (only through drag & drop, the 'install' button currently does nothing)
 - Cleaning (press 'clean' button WARNING: this may be destructive and there currently is no confirmation dialog)
-- Pulling traces file / anr log (just press the 'pull traces' button)
+- Pulling traces file / anr log

 # Current plans:
-- Finish GUI
-- Clean up the code some more
+- Hook up all of the existing functionality to GUI
-- Extend cleaning to support user-defined commands *-- not for 1.0*
-- Plan new functionality (screenshots? functions enabling doze/standby for testing? recovering apks of installed apps from asec directory?) *-- not for 1.0*
+- Surface all available control otions of main functions in CLI
+- Expand the breadth of gatered data
+- Optimize all the regex used in gathering data
+- Expand testing beyond device compatibility
+- Expand functionality:
+  - Add option to view and save logcat logs (for times when you just want to quickly record a log and forward it to someone, the Android Monitor will always be better for other uses)
+  - Add option to manipulate apps installed on device (clearing data, extracting apks, displaying basic info, moving between storage spaces)